Formality properties of finitely generated groups and Lie algebras: Minimal models and (partial) formality

 \begin{lemma} Any $\dga$ morphism $\phi\colon (A,d_A)\to (B,d_B)$ extends to a $\dga$ morphism of Hirsch extensions, $\bar{\phi}\colon (A,d_A)\otimes \bigwedge(x)\to (B,d_B)\otimes\bigwedge(y)$, provided that $d(y)=\phi(d(x))$.
 Moreover, if $\phi$ is a (quasi-) isomorphism, then so is $\bar{\phi}$. \end{lemma}

 \begin{lemma} Let $\alpha\colon A\to B$ be the inclusion map of Hirsch extension of degree $i+1$.
 Then $\alpha$ is an $i$-quasi-isomorphism. \end{lemma}

-Given a $\dga$ $A$, we say that another $\dga$ $B$ is a \emph{minimal model}\/ for $A$ if $B$ is a minimal $\dga$ and there exists a quasi-isomorphism $f\colon B\rightarrow A$.
+We say that a $\dga$ $B$ is a \emph{minimal model}\/ for a $\dga$ $A$ if $B$ is a minimal $\dga$ and there exists a quasi-isomorphism $f\colon B\rightarrow A$.
 Likewise, we say that a minimal $\dga$ $B$ is an \emph{$i$-minimal model}\/ for $A$ if $B$ is generated by elements of degree at most $i$, and there exists an $i$-quasi-isomorphism $f\colon B\rightarrow A$.
-A basic result in rational homotopy theory is the following existence and uniqueness theorem, first proved for (full) minimal models by Sullivan \cite{Sullivan}, and in full generality by Morgan in \cite[Theorem 5.6]{Morgan}.
+A basic result in rational homotopy theory is the following existence and uniqueness theorem, first proved for (full) minimal models by Sullivan \cite{Sullivan}, and in full generality by Morgan in \cite[Thm.~5.6]{Morgan}.

 \begin{theorem}[\cite{Morgan, Sullivan}] Each connected $\dga$ $(A,d)$ has a minimal model $\cM(A)$, unique up to isomorphism.
 Likewise, for each $i\ge 0$, there is an $i$-minimal model $\cM(A,i)$, unique up to isomorphism. \end{theorem}